Azure/azure-devtestlab/Scripts/UsageReporting/README.md

 # Azure DevTest Labs - Usage Reporting
 This template includes:
 - Azure Storage account where the DevTest Lab usage data request will store the daily data.
-- Azure SQL Server with Telemetry database.
+- Azure SQL Server with database.
-    - An empty database with views for the included PowerBI dashboard is imported.
 - Azure Automation account with runbooks.
     - Two runbooks, a modules, and various variables are imported.